Generalized Gaussian Error Calculus

 -: Neue Formalismen zum Schätzen von Meßunsicherheiten - Ein Beitrag zum Verknüpfen und Fortpflanzen von Meßfehlern, tm–Technisches Messen 3 (2002) 142-150

--: The Alternative Error Model and its Impact on Traceability and Key Comparison, BIPM-NPL Workshop 19.
+-: An Alternative Error Model and its Impact on Traceability and Key Comparison, BIPM-NPL Workshop 19.
 10. 2002, Teddington, U.K.

 -: Unknown systematic errors and the method of least squares, Uncert 2003, St. Catherine's College, Oxford, U.K., 9. and 10.
 April 2003 , Power Point Presentation